 Ask my mother if it was healthy for her to leave her abusive husband, my dad.
 Ask someone who leaves a toxic employment situation if they did the right thing.
 Yes, sometimes leaving is healthy, but then what?
 The leaving is just the beginning.
 That’s so true, since part of the mind control of the dysfunctional marriage, or oppressive work situation, or religion taught that “you can’t survive if you leave”.
 My dad sure taught us that we couldn’t leave him because we needed him to survive.
-I had a job once where the pay was good, but the conditions were deplorable.
-That made me hesitate to leave.
-As for the family religion, terror of self-destruction upon exiting was a big part of the lifetime of conditioning I received since birth.
+I had a job once where the work conditions were deplorable.
+But, because the pay was decent, that made me hesitate leaving.
+As for the family religion, terror of self-destruction upon exiting was a big part of the lifetime of conditioning I received.

 The Necessity of Leaving